emwap/stream-paper/paper.md

   where l = rangeSize (bounds b)
 ~~~

+Implementing iir filters requires a somewhat more sophisticated
+version of `recurrence` which also has a cyclic buffer for the
+elements of the output stream.

 # Avoiding multiple loop variables

 The stream representation already presented allows for in-place